superfly/docs/laravel/the-basics/databases.html.md

 PlanetScale is a serverless, MySQL database-compatible platform built for horizontally scaling data.

-In this setup, you&#39;ll find a basic setup of PlanetScale and Fly.io connection.
+In this setup, you'll find a basic setup of PlanetScale and Fly.io connection.
 However, for a multi-region level up, checkout our [Multi-Region Laravel with PlanetScale](https://fly.io/laravel-bytes/multi-region-laravel-with-planetscale/) article.

-Before you can connect your Laravel [application in Fly.io to a PlanetScale instance](https://fly.io/docs/app-guides/planetscale/), you&#39;ll have  to tread several steps first:
+Before you can connect your Laravel [application in Fly.io to a PlanetScale instance](/docs/app-guides/planetscale/), you'll have  to tread several steps first:

 1. Setup a  PlanetScale database instance
 1. Get connection information from PlanetScale instance